vladflore/blog/_posts/2020-07-06-pet-project-part1.markdown

 git push -u origin master
 {% endhighlight %}

-If everything went fine, we should have by now a new project folder, `shopping-list`, containing the `backend` component in which resides a Spring Boot project.
+If everything went fine, we should have now a new project folder, `shopping-list`, containing the `backend` component in which resides a Spring Boot project.
 The content of the application project is versioned and pushed to a GitHub repository called `shopping-list-app`.

-To ascertain that the backend project runs flawlessly we can do a `mvn clean install` inside the `backend` folder.
+To ascertain that the backend component is so far free of problems we can do a `mvn clean verify` inside the `backend` folder.

-The project can be found on GitHub at this [link].
+The GitHub repository for this project can be found at this [link].

 ## Final words
 Having done all the above gives us the grounds on which to further build our application.
-There are still some technical points to be addressed, before actually starting with the implementation, like hooking the project up to a SonarQube Server, adding an initial process of CI to it.
+There are still some technical points to be addressed, before actually starting with the implementation, like hooking the project up to a SonarQube Server and defining a set of quality constraints.

 All of these will be addressed in a new post, so stay tuned!